-\$1,500.00 Single arbitrator, temporary measures hearing
+\$2,600.00 Single arbitrator, temporary measures hearing:

 - A deposit for the full price of JAMS fees and neutral rates is due at the time an Arbitration is requested.
-An amount of \$1,600 for single arbitrator matters is non-refundable.
-An amount of \$500 for single arbitrator, temporary measures hearings, is non-refundable. - Applicable arbitrator travel costs will be charged. - The above fees exclude usage of facilities.
-If a JAMS facility is used, a room rental fee not to exceed \$300/day will be charged.
+Any refunds are subject to the cancellation/continuance policy listed below. - Applicable arbitrator travel costs will be charged. - The above fees exclude usage of facilities.
+A room rental fee not to exceed \$300/day will be charged.